drupal-composer/drupal-project/README.md

 * Provide default `development.services.yml` and `settings.local.php` files which will be created in web/sites if they don't already exist.
 * Add local settings to keep kint from loading too many objects and crashing drupal.
 * Require modules used on all sites, including `admin_toolbar`, `metatag`, `pantheon_advanced_page_cache`, and `pathauto`.
+* Provide an install profile to enable the needed modules automatically.
 * Provide a package.json file to install npm module.
 * Add configuration for the sync directory to be located at `../config/sync`.